 The fit and proper person test is used when someone:

 - applies to transfer a site licence

-If someone isn't fit and proper to hold a licence, the local authority may decide to apply to the sheriff court to revoke (take away) the licence.
+If someone isn't fit and proper to hold a licence, the local council may decide to apply to the sheriff court to revoke (take away) the licence.